Harshita076/Structured-Query-Language/README.md

 # Structured Query Language (SQL) 🗄️

-This repository includes my practice and learning work in SQL, focusing on database concepts and query writing.
+This repository includes my practice and assignments in SQL, focusing on database concepts and query writing.

 ## 📌 Topics Covered
 - Database Basics